Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 Tokyo Winter Illuminations

 Winter illuminations have become a popular tradition in Japan.
-Major cities around the country put on amazing displays into the new year and November is the perfect time to catch them.
+Major cities around the country put on amazing displays in the new year, and November is the perfect time to catch them.
 Tokyo during the winter period is one of the best places to catch these impressive illumination events.
 Below are some of the best spots to see winter light displays:

 The modern entertainment and shopping complex of Roppongi puts on two equally impressive light displays over the winter period that you need to check out: Tokyo Midtown & Roppongi Hills.